wenzel-lab/droplet_AInalysis/README.md

 <img src="readme_imgs/history.gif" alt="history gif" style="width: 600px; height: auto;">

 The droplets in generated images will not overlap with eachother, except for a 4 pixel margin.
 This is made to better simulate the droplet proximity of real photos.
-This value was previously higher, allowing for more overlap, which caused the bigger circles seen in gif for weights 7 and 8.
+This value was previously higher, allowing for more overlap, which caused the bigger circles seen in the gif for weights 7 and 8.

 The droplets and backgrounds used are choosen randomly for every training image.